Bradley Tusk: Illinois

 In 2003, Governor Rod Blagojevich appointed Tusk to be Deputy Governor of Illinois.
 In the position, Tusk failed to file required financial disclosure reports on at least three occasions.
-Tusk has said that he thinks Mr. Blagojevich may have hired him believing that because of his relative youth and inexperience he wouldn't notice the scams Blagojevich's administration was pulling.
-In 2006, Mr. Tusk resigned; three years later, Blagojevich was impeached and removed from office.
+Tusk has said that he thinks Blagojevich may have hired him believing that because of his relative youth and inexperience he wouldn't notice the scams Blagojevich's administration was pulling.
+In 2006, Tusk resigned; three years later, Blagojevich was impeached and removed from office.
 Tusk testified as a witness in the criminal trial of Blagojevich, which ended in Blagojevich's conviction, recounting the occasion when Blagojevich asked him to hold up a government grant until a fundraiser was held.
 Tusk said at trial that he put a stop to the plans and reported the incident to the chief ethics officer.

 Among the accomplishments Tusk cites from his time as deputy governor are efforts to make Illinois the first state to guarantee health care for all children, the first state to offer pre-school to all 3- and 4-year olds, the first state to import prescription drugs from Europe and Canada, and the first state to convert its entire tollway system to Open Road Tolling.

 Private sector

 After serving as Deputy Governor of Illinois, Tusk was hired as a senior vice president at Lehman Brothers, where he created the lottery monetization group and headed all of its efforts regarding U.S. based lotteries.
 Combining his backgrounds in finance and politics, Tusk developed a successful framework to help states monetize their lotteries.

 In 2015, Tusk ran a public affairs campaign for Uber that included television, radio, and digital ads as well as direct mail and grassroots organizing in opposition to a cap on rideshare vehicles proposed by New York City Mayor Bill de Blasio.
 The campaign argued that "the company was good for the city, providing jobs and transportation for less affluent residents in the outer boroughs".
 The bill was dropped before it reached a vote.
-After the campaign's success in New York City, Tusk moved onto other places like Boston, Philadelphia, Chicago, Miami, Los Angeles, Denver and Washington D.C.
+After the campaign's success in New York City, Tusk moved onto other places like Boston, Philadelphia, Chicago, Miami, Los Angeles, Denver, and Washington D.C.
 For his representation of Uber, Tusk was compensated with equity in the company estimated to be worth $100 million.
 The experience also provided him with exposure to the world of venture capital, and Tusk Ventures was launched two weeks after the New York City victory.

 In 2022, Tusk opened a bookstore on the Lower East Side called P&T Knitwear.
 In addition to being a bookstore, P&T Knitwear also has a podcast studio and an 80-seat amphitheater.